 - Effects of formal musical experience in infancy on musical, linguistic, and social development

-Thanks to Dr. David Gerry, music cognition researcher and Suzuki Flute teacher trainer, for the links to his research papers!
+Thanks to the late Dr. David Gerry, music cognition researcher and Suzuki Flute teacher trainer, for the links to his research papers!